USDx stablecoin Tops 24-Hour Volume of $5,513.00 (USDX)

-USDx stablecoin (USDX) traded flat against the dollar during the 1-day period ending at 13:00 PM Eastern on April 2nd.
-Over the last seven days, USDx stablecoin has traded flat against the dollar.
+USDx stablecoin (USDX) traded flat against the U.S. dollar during the 24 hour period ending at 10:00 AM Eastern on April 3rd.
+One USDx stablecoin coin can currently be purchased for about $1.00 or 0.00008734 BTC on exchanges.
+In the last seven days, USDx stablecoin has traded flat against the U.S. dollar.
 USDx stablecoin has a market cap of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last day.
-One USDx stablecoin coin can currently be bought for $1.00 or 0.00008734 BTC on major cryptocurrency exchanges.

 - Dollars (USDX) traded flat against the dollar and now trades at $0.17 or 0.00000432 BTC.